mmckeever23/liftoff-assignments/P2-Project_Outline/README.md

 - Search: Users will be able to search for logs containing given text.

 GREEN:
-- Group logs together into trips: Users will be able to group a set of logs together into one trip (ex: logs in Italy, Spain, and France may be grouped together into a trip of Europe)
+- Group logs together into trips: Users will be able to group a set of logs together into one trip (ex: logs in Italy, Spain, and France may be grouped together into a trip of Europe).
+- Rich text editing

 ### Technologies
 - JavaScript (front end)